 For the schedule of Cardinal sporting events, visit northcentralcardinals.com.

-Sept.
-29, Transfer information session: NCC will host an information session Friday, Sept.
-29, for transfer students.
+Nov.
+20, Transfer Information Session: North Central College will host an information session Tuesday, Nov.
+20, for transfer students.
 Visitors can learn about academic choices, transfer admission process, scholarships and financial aid.
-Registration begins at 9:30AM in Smith Hall at Old Main, 30 N. Brainard St., and concludes with a walking tour of campus at 10:45AM.
-For more information or to register call (630) 637-5800 or visit northcentralcollege.edu/transfer-visit.
+Registration begins at 9:30AM at Smith Hall in Old Main, 30 N. Brainard St., and concludes with a walking tour of campus at 10:45AM.
+For more info or to register, call (630) 637-5800 or visit northcentralcollege.edu/visit/transfer-campus-visit-opportunities.

 These upcoming events are among many ongoing programs at North Central College to enrich and broaden the cultural and academic outlook for the College and community.
 North Central offers a variety of venues accommodating a rich range of local and world-class events, performances and space needs for the public.
 For a comprehensive schedule of musical performances, theatrical and dance productions, art exhibits and lectures, visit northcentralcollege.edu/show or call the box office at 630-637-SHOW (7469).